real-health-workshop/real-health-workshop.github.io/_pages/speakers.md

 # Invited Speakers

-ReAL-Health 2027 has nine confirmed invited speakers spanning clinical deployment, biomedical informatics, computational genomics, health data science, and population health, across academic, clinical, and national-laboratory settings.
+ReAL-Health 2027 has nine tentative invited speakers spanning clinical deployment, biomedical informatics, computational genomics, health data science, and population health, across academic, clinical, and national-laboratory settings.
 Further invitations to clinical-NLP researchers and to a regulatory-affairs speaker are in progress and will be listed here once confirmed.
 Talk titles and abstracts will be posted as they become available.

 ## Keynote Speakers